How to Use Microdata Person on Your Portfolio Website and Improve Your SEO

 Notes

 Feel free to save or share this article.
-If you notice a mistake or want to contribute to a revision of the article contact me at info@antoniogioia.com.
+If you notice a mistake or want to contribute to a revision of the article, please contact me at info@antoniogioia.com.